-What To Do If You've Blown a Job Interview
+What to Do After a Bad Job Interview

-What to Do When a Job Interview Goes Wrong
+How to Follow Up When the Interview Goes Wrong

 Sometimes, no matter how much effort you put into preparing for an interview, something goes wrong.
 Maybe you woke up with a splitting headache or can't take your mind off a pressing personal matter.
 Whatever it is, circumstances may throw you off your "A game" and result in a poor performance during your interview.